jasonkaye/libdlr/README.md

-Compile instructions
+Compile and clean instructions

-(1) You first need to compile the id_dist library, which contains subroutines to do pivoted QR and build interpolative decompositions.
+(1) Simply run ./compile.
+This will first compile the id_dist library, which contains subroutines to do pivoted QR and interpolative decompositions.
-Enter the id_dist directory and doing make.
 Make sure all of the tests finish correctly.
 Note that on some machines, modifications may need to be made to the Makefile in id_dist, according to the documentation of that package.

-(2) Do ./compile.
-This will compile all necessary code, put object files into the bin folder, and copy the id_dist static library id_lib.a to the lib-static folder.
-Ignore all pesky warnings.
+After, this will compile all other code, put object files into the bin folder, and copy the id_dist static library id_lib.a to the lib-static folder.

+(2) To clean and start from scratch, run ./clean.
+This will first run make clean in the id_dist library, and then it will delete all object files from the bin folder, and the static library id_lib.a from the lib-static folder.

+(3) To run tests, go to the test folder.
+Each .f90 test program has some parameters that can be adjusted at the top.
+It also has a compile script associated with it called, for example, cmp_testcode, for the test program testcode.f90.
+Running the compile script generates an executable, test, for that test program.

 Notes for the user

-(1) For the time being, see the test codes to see how subroutines are used, along with documentation of subroutines in src/dlr_sr.f90 for explanations of variables and subroutines.
+(1) For the time being, look through the test codes to see how subroutines are used, along with the documentation of subroutines in the source files in the src folder for explanations of variables and subroutines.

 (2) Throughout the code, imaginary time (tau) grid points that are in (0.5,1) are stored in a peculiar manner.
 Namely, suppose tau in (0.5,1).